The world is a big place, and there’s a lot to see – and just as much misinformation about the best way to do it.

 - With Global Entry, breeze through customs on your way back home from an international trip.

-Thrifty Tip: Get one of these five credit cards to get TSA Precheck or Global Entry for FREE!
+Thrifty Tip: Get one of these credit cards to get TSA Precheck or Global Entry for FREE!

 Falling Behind with Your Passport, Visa, or ID